a great day to show what is written in our hearts.

 It is an unfortunate safe bet that, as you look around at the members of your church on Sunday, a disturbing number will be carrying this secret with them.
 Many classify its viewing as a harmless, private pursuit.
-But scant few would be willing to stand up in church and admit that they do it, that they like it, that they do not think it affects their relationships, and that it is acceptable in the eyes of God.
+But scant few would be willing to stand up in church and admit that they do it, that they like it, that they do not think it affects their relationships, and that they think it is acceptable in the eyes of God.

 The truth is that it is a destructive pastime that serves no purpose and takes valuable time away from our friends, families, and other loved ones.
 It also wastes valuable time that we could be spending doing the work of God by helping those who are in need.
 In addition, it damages our relationship with God, Himself, which affects every aspect of our lives.